vg-json-data/sm-json-data/logicalRequirements.md

 ### Health Management Objects
 This section contains logical elements that are fulfilled by spending health.
 Encountering enough of those successively without having a chance to refill can impact the number of e-tanks that are needed to get through.

-#### shinesparkFrames
+#### shinespark
-A `shinesparkFrames` object represents the need for Samus to spend energy performing a shinespark for the given number of frames, which equals the amount of energy spent, as shinesparks use 1 energy per frame.
+A `shinespark` object represents the need for Samus to spend energy performing a shinespark for a given number of frames.
 This implicitly requires the `canShinespark` tech.
-It also requires that Samus has at least 29 energy remaining at the end of the spark.
+It has the following properties:

-#### excessShinesparkFrames
+* _frames_: The duration of the shinespark in frames, assuming the spark is completed without being interrupted by reaching 29 energy.
+The shinespark frames equals the amount of energy spent, as a shinespark uses 1 energy per frame.
-An `excessShinesparkFrames` object represents the need for Samus to spend energy performing a shinespark for the given number of frames, or until Samus' energy reaches 29, whichever happens first.
-This implicitly requires the `canShinespark` tech.
+* _excessFrames_: The shinespark duration (in frames) that is not required to complete the objective of the shinespark.
+Subtracting this from the `frames` defines the lower limit of the shinespark energy cost.

 #### acidFrames object
 An `acidFrames` object represents the need for Samus to spend time (measured in frames) in a pool of acid.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage for acid is 6 damage every 4 frames, halved by Varia (3 damage every 4 frames), and halved again by Gravity Suit (3 damage every 8 frames).